gabrielolympie/VisualAIFlows/README.md

 - Creation of python function, and implementation of rivet subgraphs that call these function through a http request to fast API
 - Easy to use helper to update a rivet project based on this
 - A playground that automatically load all the subgraphs created to ease their usage
+- preprompts that can be use in drag and drop once instantiated

 Currently implemented routes:
 - load_hf_hosted_model: a route to load a model that is hosted on huggingface (works with free tier model like mixtral)